Experience

 How do I try on a ski boot?

 Once the foot is in the shoe, close the hooks halfway.
 Can you go any further?
 This means that the shoe's volume doesn't suit you.
 Once your shoes are closed, perform 3 large flexions by pressing hard on your shins (put your hands on your knees) to move your heel back into the shoe.
-Stand up straight: you should be able to touch the toe of the shell.
+Stand up straight: you should be able to touch the tip of the shell.
 When flexing, your foot should move backwards and you should no longer be able to feel the toe.

-How to keep your feet warm?
+How do you keep your feet warm?

-Often overlooked, drying your liner is the most important step in keeping your feet warm.
+Often overlooked, drying the liner is the most important step in keeping feet warm.
 Even at -10°C, the foot perspires and the liner can't dry on its own in its plastic shell, even over several days.
 Ideally, you should take them out every day.
 You can also use shoe dryers, which are much more practical, as you don't need to take the slipper out - just plug them in!